 Progress has already been made.
-In 2017, Pacific Birds worked with the Cascadia Prairie-Oak Partnership, the Klamath-Siskiyou Oak Network and other partners to develop a conservation business plan that addresses the ecological, cultural and economic issues at play in oak and prairie landscapes.
-Prairie, Oaks and People outlines strategic conservation objectives and offers potential strategies to achieve them, and serves as a unifying regional plan for local partners.
+In 2017, Pacific Birds worked with the American Bird Conservancy, Center for Natural Lands Management, Klamath Bird Observatory, and the Willamette Partnership to develop a conservation business plan that addresses the ecological, cultural and economic issues at play in oak and prairie landscapes across the Pacific Northwest.
+Prairie, Oaks and People outlines conservation objectives, offers potential strategies to achieve them, and serves as a unifying regional plan for local partners.

 We are now working with our partners to: